 BTUs, or British Thermal Units, is an energy measure that is internationally recognized.
 Basically, the BTU measures the amount of heat that a unit is capable of removing from a certain space.
 Therefore, when you are purchasing an AC unit for your camping tent, ensure you know the BTU of the unit.
 For instance, the standard measure is that an air conditioner with a BTU of 5,000 will be capable of cooling a room that measures 150 square feet.

 Therefore, you can choose your air conditioner from this measurement.
-With both having 8,000 units each, the BLACK+DECKER BPACT08WT and the EdgeStar AP8000W have the highest BTUs on this list.
+With one unit having 10,000 BTUs, the BLACK+DECKER BPACT10WT, and the EdgeStar AP8000W with 8,000 BTUs have the highest BTUs on this list.

 It is always important to also consider speeds when shopping for the right tent air conditioner for your needs.
 It’s always great to choose a model that has speed options, as it can be very useful especially when the weather is fluctuating.
 With this, if you are feeling too cold, or your friends feel too hot, you can easily adjust the speed of the machine and everybody will be happy.
-Make sure you go for models at least three speed settings, such as the MiToo Personal Space Air Conditioner.
+Make sure you go for models at least three speed settings, such as the Ontel Arctic Ultra Evaporative Portable Air Conditioner.

 The working temperature is another very important factor you must keep in mind as you shop for the most suitable tent air conditioner for your camping trips.
 For starters, it is the range of ambient temperature in which an air conditioner operates within.
 Therefore, for optimum convenience, it is very important to consider the working temperature of the model you’re looking at before buying.